Youssefn9212/Hotel-Booking-Cancellation/Project Description.md

 ---

-This project aims to build a complete machine learning pipeline to forecast the probability of a potential customer canceling their hotel booking.
-Predictions are based on reservation criteria, including variables like arrival date, number of guests, deposit type, and more.
+### **Introduction**

+In the dynamic landscape of the hospitality industry, the efficiency of managing hotel bookings plays a vital role in the achievement of success within an establishment or organization.
+The increasing frequency of online bookings and online platforms has become the most common form of hotel reservations.
+However, this rise in online activity comes with its own set of challenges, with cancellations being a primary threat to hotel owners.
+This project focuses on optimizing the process of hotel bookings and the prevention of cancellations using machine learning models.
+By leveraging predictive analytics, the project aims to provide valuable insights to hotel management and the hospitality industry as a whole, improving operational efficiency, resource allocation, and overall customer satisfaction.
 The project is divided into **five phases**, each addressing a key step in the project deployment.
 Below is a detailed description of each phase.

 ---